 “So, I wanted to know if you would like to be in charge of the readings.”

 “I would ask some of the other senior members, but both Tara and Reed are studying abroad and the other two members graduated just this past June.
 I only joined last year like you, but I know you spent a lot of time with Kendal.
-You would know more how he does things than I would.”
+You would know more about how he does things than I would.”

 I stand in silence.
-It feels so weird to have one of Kendal’s friends asking me to be in charge, considering that he and I weren’t together anymore.
-And from the way that Carrie was talking, I don’t think she knew exactly how close Kendal and I were.
+It feels so weird to have one of Kendal’s friends asking me to be in charge, considering that he and I weren’t together anymore, and from the way that Carrie was talking, I don’t think she knew exactly how close Kendal and I were.

 “I don’t know,” I say slowly, but she jumps in.